TLeonardUK/libjobs/README.md

                    \/ \______|            \/      \/

 # About Libjobs
 Libjobs is a simple C++ library that is designed to allow coroutine-style job management and scheduling.
-It currently runs on Windows, XboxOne, PS4, Nintendo Switch, and is fairly straight forward to port to other platforms.
+It currently runs on Windows, XboxOne, PS4, Nintendo Switch, and is fairly straight forward to port to other platforms as it uses relatively little platform-dependent code.

 @todo